 4. Check Security Camera Footage to Find Your Stolen Car

-When your car is stolen, you should check the security camera footage immediately.
-Video recordings from security cameras are one of the best ways to find your stolen car and vehicle.
+When your car is stolen, you should check security camera footage immediately.
+In this situation, a 4K security camera is highly recommended.
+Video recordings from 4K security cameras with great clarity are one of the best ways to find your stolen car and vehicle.
+You can choose from these cameras:

 - Check the security camera footage of your garage & your home.
 By checking the video recordings, you can see the car thief’s clear images, and his general escape route.
 With these evidences, the likelihood of finding your stolen car will significantly increase.